macie-k/spotify-fullscreen/README.md

 # Spotify Webplayer Fullscreen
-Adds a clean fullscreen view for poor people without premium
+Adds a clean fullscreen view for poor people without the premium

 <br>